Shrutimahajan683/SMART-CLASS/README.md

 # USE WEB APPLICATION

-Again go to terminal where you run npm install after running cd backend then run
+Again go to terminal where you ran npm install after running cd backend then run
 ```
 npm start
 ```